xlandscape/CmfContinuous-Component/README.md

 `TimeSeries` expects its values to be of type `ndarray`.
 The physical unit of the `TimeSeries` input values is `m³/d`.
 Values have to refer to the `time/hour, space/reach2` scale.

-#### ReachesDrift
-The numeric identifiers for individual reaches (in the order of the `DriftDeposition` input) that apply scenario-wide.
-`ReachesDrift` expects its values to be of type `ndarray`.
-Values of the `ReachesDrift` input may not have a physical unit.
-Values have to refer to the `space/reach` scale.

 #### InflowReaches
 The numeric identifiers for individual reaches that show lateral inflows (in the order of